Ccode104/Striver-A2Z-Sheet/Readme.md

 # Striver A2Z Sheet Problems

-Welcome to the **Striver A2Z Sheet Problems** section of the DSA Practice repository!
+Welcome to the **Striver A2Z Sheet Problems** repository!
 This README serves as a searchable utility to find problems based on their names or problem statements.

 ## How to Use
 1. Use the table of contents to navigate to a specific section.
 2. Search for a problem by its name or description using your browser's search functionality (e.g., `Ctrl + F` or `Cmd + F`).
 3. Click the link to view the solution in the repository or the problem on the coding platform.

+---

+## Important Note
+This repository is created for **revision purposes** and includes solutions to problems sourced from a Striver A2Z DSA sheet.
+These problems are **not original creations** and are solved to enhance understanding of Data Structures and Algorithms.
+The solutions are kept **simple**, with **minimalistic comments** to aid in quick review.

 ---